-- Students must take GES 5770: History and Nature of Geography during their first Fall Semester, then GES 5010: Seminar in Geographic Research during the following Spring Semester.
+- Students must enroll in GES 5770: History and Nature of Geography OR GES 5010: Seminar in Geographic Research during their first Fall Semester, and then take the other course (GES 5770 or GES 5010) the following Spring Semester.

 - Students must enroll in the 5000 level class for any GES courses that are cross listed at both the 4000 and 5000 level.
 4000 level cross-listed classes will not be accepted.

 - Students may take a maximum of 6 credits at the 4000 level if the relevant courses are taught by UCCS Graduate Faculty.
 Note that most GES 4000-level courses do not qualify; this primarily applies to courses offered by other departments that do not have 5000-level courses.

 - No courses below the 4000 level count towards the degree.

 - A total of 6 credits of independent study (GES 9600) may be applied towards the degree.

 - A maximum of 3 credits of Professional Experience (GES 4980) may apply towards the MA degree.

 - For students starting the GES MA program fall of 2019 or later, a maximum of 6 graduate credits from departments / programs outside of GES are transferable.
 Courses applied to a graduate degree elsewhere (or within the CU system) cannot be transferred for MA credit.